apache/aurora/docs/development/committers-guide.md

 must have access to commit to the dist.a.o repositories.

-1. Ensure that all issues resolved for this release candidate are tagged with the correct Fix Version in Jira, the changelog script will use this to generate the CHANGELOG in step #2.
+1. Ensure that all issues resolved for this release candidate are tagged with the correct Fix Version in JIRA, the changelog script will use this to generate the CHANGELOG in step #2.

 2. Create a release candidate.
 This will automatically update the CHANGELOG and commit it, create a branch and update the current version within the trunk.
 To create a minor version update and publish